elifleaf/Clusterkit/README.md

 ============
 * Bin Ouyang, initial design, implementation and maintainance.
 Online profile: http://bouyang.wixsite.com/road-to-mse

 Thanks for the discussions with Professor Elif Ertekin and Professor Narayana Aluru, who are my postdoc advisors during 2017.01-2017.12 at UIUC.
-Meanwhile, the useful suggustions from Professor Tim Mueller from Johns Hopkins University
+Meanwhile, I would like to thank the useful suggustions from Professor Tim Mueller in Johns Hopkins University.

 Support
 =======